Something Just Like TRuST : Toxicity Recognition of Span and Target: Benchmarking Experiments

 \subsection{Target Social Group}

-Similar to \citet{zampieri-etal-2023-target}, for two baselines we train a neural network with a linear classifier layer on top of BERT or RoBERTa encoder.
-As above, we also test the same SOTA LLMs (cf. appendices \ref{prompt_target} and \ref{prompt_higher_target} for the prompts).
+Following \citet{zampieri-etal-2023-target}, we train two target group prediction baselines by fine-tuning BERT or RoBERTa with a linear neural classifier head.
+We also evaluate the same SOTA LLMs (prompts in Appendices \ref{prompt_target} and \ref{prompt_higher_target}).
+Again, fine-tuned PLMs slightly outperform LLMs (cf. Table \ref{tab:target_res} for fine-grained results).
+Among LLMs, GPT4o and Sonnet outperform Llama models, with a particularly low F1 for Llama8b.
+Table \ref{tab:high_target_res} reports higher-level target results, where LLMs perform worse than on fine-grained targets (e.g., a 9\% drop for GPT4o and 3\% for Sonnet).
+Confusion matrices for GPT4o and Sonnet show confusions: GPT4o mixes ``other'' and ``ethnicity'' predictions with ``no target,'' Sonnet mixes ``no target'' with ``ethnicity,'' and both confuse ``ethnicity'' with ``other.''
+This suggests that ``other'' as a high-level target is more ambiguous than among fine-grained labels, and that finer target granularity improves LLM performance.

-Similar to toxicity detection results, fine-tuning a model slightly outperforms LLMs, as seen for the fine-grained target results in Table \ref{tab:target_res}.
-However, Llama models do not perform as well as GPT4o and Sonnet.
-The F1 for Llama8b is especially low, showing an inability to understand social targets of toxicity.
-Table \ref{tab:high_target_res} shows the results for the higher-level target groups.
-Interestingly, LLMs perform worse at this task than the fine-grained target groups (9\% decrease for GPT4o, 3\% decrease for Sonnet etc.).
-Confusion matrices for GPT4o and Sonnet (the two top-performing LLMs), show that GPT4o mixes ``other'' and ``ethnicity'' predictions with ``no target'', and Sonnet mixes ``no target'' with ``ethnicity''.
-Additionally, both mix ``ethnicity'' with ``other''.
-This indicates ``other'' as a high level target is more confusing than the fine-grained targets.
+Notably, target-group information does not improve toxicity detection, as shown in Table \ref{tab:tox_res_persona}.
+For RoBERTa/BERT models, we compared adding target information at the text level (``The target social group is <social group>'') versus at the embedding level.
+For LLMs, we tested two prompting variants: (1) assigning the target persona, motivated by evidence that persona plus self-correction can help \cite{xu-etal-2024-walking}; and (2) explicitly including the target group in the prompt text.